SmartAnswer

 ShareAnswerConfidence Score

-Aikido is a Japanese martial art based on diverting an attacker’s energy to resolve conflict.
+Aikido is a martial art based on this philosophy.

 Source links: